Seeker of Legends Preview

 It took him a moment to remember, and when he did, he swore.

 “Get up,” he ordered Murin, rising to a crouching position, ignoring the pain the movement caused.
 He lent the younger Seeker a hand, pulling him to his feet.
 Murin looked dazed, his eyes glassy.
 Concussed.

 “What…” he began, but Dante cut him off.

 “They’re coming,” he growled.
 “Go out that way,” he added, gesturing to the still-open door nearest the man.
 “I’ll go the other way.”

 “Shut up and go!”
 Dante hissed, shoving Murin toward the door.
 He turned to his door, yanking at the lever to open it.
 But it didn’t budge.
 He swore.

-Agony shot through his ribs, and he held his breath, his eyes watering with the pain.
-He waited for it to lessen, taking shallow breaths.
+A fresh jolt of pain shot through his ribs, and he held his breath, his eyes watering.
+He waited for the pain to lessen, taking shallow breaths.
 Eventually it did.